 Maxing out a credit card doesn’t just mean running up a high balance.
 It means running up the HIGHEST balance allowed on your card.
 Leaving zero credit available and your card likely getting declined.
 So, what do you do if this happens, or has happened to you?

-It is possible that some low value transactions may go through even if you are at your credit limit.
-This varies from card to card though.
-If this happens, and you go over your credit limit, you will likely have to pay an over-the-limit fee.
+It is possible that some low-value transactions may go through even if you are at your credit limit, but this varies from card to card.
+If this happens and you go over your credit limit, you will likely have to pay an over-the-limit fee.

 There are times when maxing out your credit card doesn’t mean you’re in financial trouble.
 For example, if you get your first credit card while attending post-secondary school, you’ll probably be given a low credit limit.
 If, after graduating, you get a job and see your spending habits increasing because you can now afford more, you may end up maxing out that lower credit limit.